 While businesses exist primarily to make a profit, nonprofits instead serve the public good for charitable, religious, educational, or other public service reasons.
-Starting a nonprofit organization is an excellent way to impact positive change for a cause you care about.
+Starting a business as a nonprofit organization is an excellent way to impact positive change for a cause you care about.
 Plus, nonprofits are exempt from federal and state taxes on any income earned, unlike for-profit corporations.
 So there are also financial benefits.

 If you’re just getting started with your nonprofit idea, one of the first things you’ll want to document is your nonprofit business plan.
 Below, we’ll take you through your nonprofit business plan, section by section, using this business plan template and guide as a base.